Which Brand of Waterproof Printer Paper Should I Use?

 Use high quality ink and toner!

 Most people who use the ink or toner cartridges supplied by the manufacturer of their printer have great success with all of these papers.
-Refilled cartridges and generic cartridges frequently provide poor results because they contain low quality inks or water soluble inks.
+Refilled cartridges and generic cartridges frequently provide poor results because they contain low quality inks, low quality toner, or water soluble inks.
 For best performance use quality inks provided by your printer manufacturer.

 Exposure to sun, wind, rain, wine, spaghetti sauce, dishwashers, dogs and bullets...

 SUN EXPOSURE: Ink is usually the first thing to fail during outdoor use.
 It quickly fades in the sun.
 Red and yellow ink are usually the first to fade.
 Depending upon location and exposure an outdoor sign might last a few days to a few weeks in bright, direct sunlight before the ink fades.
 The paper will eventually break down if exposed to the UV rays of direct sunlight for long periods of time.
-Lots of people use our papers for yard sale signs that will be up for a few days.
+Lots of people use our papers for yard sale signs, outdoor notices and other documents that will be in the bright sun for a few days.
 We do not recommend them for long-term outdoor use.
 You need a metal sign.

 SPAGETTI SAUCE / WINE: We don't recommend our papers for use as menus and cookbooks unless they are laminated.
 These papers like to absorb color and they will be stained by wine, spaghetti sauce, coffee and any other moist material with color.
 The papers that we sell that perform best with lamination are PuffinPaper and iGage Paper.
 They are microporous synthetic papers that bind with the laminating film so that they resist separation.

 COLD AND HEAT: The paper that we sell that has been tested to perform under the widest temperature range is PuffinPaper.
 It remains pliable and writeable at temperatures from -70°C / -94°F to 180°C / 356°F. The temperature at which your pen or your body can function will limit your work before the paper does.
-Other papers that we sell have a narrower range of temperature performance.
-They can become brittle in very cold weather or when used in freezers.
+Other papers can have narrower ranges of temperature performance.
+They can become brittle in very cold weather.
 They might soften if you attach them to a hot billboard in direct sun.
 We don't recommend them for use in very hot or very cold situations.